darkinowls/student_servitor_bot/README.md

     * Reply to a queue is required
     * A header is text (no more than 100 chars);

-There is a hint when you click at one of the button, if you forget one
+There are hints when you click at one of the button, if you forget one

 ![hint_buttons.png](images_for_readme/hint_buttons.png)